apache/beam/website/www/site/content/en/documentation/sdks/yaml.md

 In addition, several of the provided transforms, such as the SQL transform, are implemented in Java and require a working Java interpeter.
 When you a run a pipeline with these transforms, the required artifacts are automatically downloaded from the Apache Maven repositories.
-To execute these cross-language transforms locally, you must have Docker installed on your local machine.
-Docker is not required when running a pipeline with a non-local runner such as Flink or Dataflow.

 ## Getting started